 - Handbrake only - Canyon, Eris, Globe, Knight, and Quest

-- E-brake only - Disney Frozen II Folding and Ora Pro
+- E-brake only - Disney Frozen II Folding, Ora Pro, and Rhythm

-- Only a rear foot brake - Echo, Tempo, and the Disney Buzz, Frozen II, and Toy Story 4 scooters
+- Only a rear foot brake - Echo, Echo X, Tempo, all kids' scooters with booster buttons on the deck, and the Disney Buzz, Frozen II, and Toy Story 4 scooters

 - Both a handbrake and a rear foot brake - Racer

-- Both an e-brake and a rear foot brake - Bio, Element, Element Pro, Glow, Highline, and Omega
+- Both an e-brake and a rear foot brake - Bio, Element, Element Pro, Glow, Highline, Omega, and Relay

 To use a handbrake, squeeze the lever with the top four fingers or your hand.